-AMARILLO, TX - Ben Wilson,Director of Acquisitions for Helvetica Group, identified a $2,291,000 single tenant NNN investement property in Amarillo, Texas for a private investor.
+AMARILLO, TX - Helvetica Group identified a $2,291,000 single tenant NNN investment property in Amarillo, Texas for a private investor.
 The tenant was Longhorn Steakhouse which was on a long term, NNN, corporate guaranteed ground lease providing the investor with a stable, low risk return on their investment.
-The investor recently sold a multifamily property and needed to quickly satisfy a 1031 exchange to defer a substantial tax liability.
+The investor recently sold a multifamily property that required substantial hands-on management: he needed to quickly satisfy a 1031 exchange to defer a substantial tax liability.
 Helvetica was able to search nationwide to locate a suitable replacement property and organize the due diligence and closing within a short period of time.
+The investor doubled his income and reduced his management time by almost 100%.

-Later, Mr. Wilson arranged to refinance the property with a $900,000 bank loan allowing the investor to purchase an additional property and diversify his holdings.
+Later, Helvetica arranged to refinance the property with a $900,000 cash out bank loan allowing the investor to purchase an additional property and diversify his holdings.

 - NNN Property